 As MC simulation is not expected to accurately model processes with fake lepton-tracks, a data-driven method is used to estimate the contributions of fake lepton-track backgrounds.
-The method is performed by defining dedicated control regions, subtracting the true lepton-track contributions from each of the regions, and obtaining the ratio of yields of the fake lepton-track contributions between those regions.
-For this method, regions are first defined by applying the criteria in Table~\ref{tab:evsel_1L1T} and Table~\ref{tab:trksel_1L1T} and imposing requirements on the pNN score and $\Delta\phi(\met, Z^{*})$ as illustrated in Figure~\ref{fig:kine_plane}.
-The $\alpha$-region is defined by pNN score $>0.95$ and $\Delta\phi(\met, Z^{*})<1.0$, and the $\gamma$-region is defined by pNN score $<0.4$.
+The method is performed by defining control regions, subtracting the true lepton-track contributions from each, and obtaining the ratio of yields of the fake lepton-track contributions between those regions.
+Regions are defined by applying the event and object criteria in Tables~\ref{tab:evsel_1L1T} and~\ref{tab:trksel_1L1T} and imposing requirements on the pNN score and $\Delta\phi(\ptmiss, \mathbf{Z^{*}})$ as illustrated in Figure~\ref{fig:kine_plane}.
+The $\alpha$-region is defined by pNN score $>0.95$ and $\Delta\phi(\ptmiss, \mathbf{Z^{*}})<1.0$, and the $\gamma$-region is defined by pNN score $<0.4$.
 Both of these are further categorised into `pass' and `fail' regions following Figure~\ref{fig:bkgEstSchematic}, based on whether the low-\pt lepton candidate track passes or fails the ID-score requirements in Table~\ref{tab:SRselection_1L1T}.
-The pass region within the $\alpha$-region therefore corresponds to the SR\@.
-Within the $\gamma$-region, dominated by SM backgrounds, the pass and fail regions are defined as CR-$1\ell$1T-A and CR-$1\ell$1T-B, respectively.
-The `transfer factors (TFs)' are measured by taking the ratio of the number of events belonging to CR-$1\ell$1T-A and that of CR-$1\ell$1T-B, separately for each of the track \pt bins in [0.5, 1.0], [1.0, 1.5], [1.5, 2.0], [2.0, 3.0], and [3.0, 5.0]~\GeV for the electron channel and [1.0, 1.5], [1.5, 2.0], [2.0, 3.0], and [3.0, 5.0]~\GeV for the muon channel.
-The measured TFs are then applied to the number of events in the fail region within the $\alpha$-region, defined as CR-$1\ell$1T-C. This \pt-binned method allows to consider the effects of indirect correlations between the low-\pt lepton-track ID and the event selection pNN through the track kinematics and helps in increasing the accuracy of estimating the pNN-score distribution in the SR\@.
+Therefore, the pass region within the $\alpha$-region corresponds to the SR\@.
+Within the $\gamma$-region, dominated by SM backgrounds, the pass and fail regions are denoted by CR-$1\ell$1T-A and CR-$1\ell$1T-B, respectively. `Transfer factors (TFs)' are measured by taking the ratio of the number of events belonging to CR-$1\ell$1T-A and that of CR-$1\ell$1T-B, separately for each of the track \pt bins in [0.5, 1.0), [1.0, 1.5), [1.5, 2.0), [2.0, 3.0), and [3.0, 5.0]~\GeV for the electron channel and [1.0, 1.5), [1.5, 2.0), [2.0, 3.0), and [3.0, 5.0]~\GeV for the muon channel.
+The measured TFs are then applied to the number of events in the fail region within the $\alpha$-region, defined as CR-$1\ell$1T-C. This \pt-binned method accounts for the effects of indirect correlations between the low-\pt lepton-track ID and the event selection pNN through the track kinematics and improves the estimate of the pNN-score distribution in the SR\@.
 The TF values range in $\mathcal{O}(10^{-4}\textrm{--}10^{-2})$, typically having larger values in higher track \pt bins.